statistikZH/statZHmatomo/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# statZHmatomo - R Package to access Web Analytics of Matomo Analyrtics
+# statZHmatomo - R Package to access Web Analytics of Matomo Analytics

 <!-- badges: start -->

 <!-- badges: end -->

-The goal of {statZHmatomo} is to provide functions for easy access to the [Matomo Reporting API](https://developer.matomo.org/api-reference/reporting-api).
+The goal of {statZHmatomo} is to provide functions for access to the [Matomo Reporting API](https://developer.matomo.org/api-reference/reporting-api).

 Currently, the package supports: